Does fasting on alternate days work? New study weighs in

 "Even if the weight loss was a primary end point, I think that the question is really: What is the best strategy to get people to stick to a diet?" said Eric Ravussin, a professor at Louisiana State University's Pennington Biomedical Research Center and a co-author of the new study.

-"We know daily calorie restriction -- if you have to count your calories everyday and all that -- it's a tough one.
+"We know daily calorie restriction -- if you have to count your calories every day and all that -- it's a tough one.
 I think that there's some hope that this alternate-day fast, or modified fast, would be a better or easier strategy, but ... the dropout rate is kind of alarming," Ravussin said.

-Varady said that, before the study, she thought the alternate-day fasting would be an easier diet to adhere to because it allowed for a "break" from dieting everyday.
+Varady said that, before the study, she thought alternate-day fasting would be an easier diet to adhere to because it allowed for a "break" from dieting every day.

-"We were a little bit shocked to see that it was actually the calorie restriction group that seemed like they could stick better to their daily calorie goals.
+"We were a little bit shocked to see that it was actually the calorie-restriction group that seemed like they could stick better to their daily calorie goals.
 Whereas the alternate-day fasting group, they were kind of wavering," said Varady, who authored a book about alternate-day fasting called "The Every-Other-Day Diet."

-Varady is already hoping to conduct follow-up research to track the various diets over a longer period of time, she said.
+Varady is hoping to conduct followup research to track the various diets over a longer period of time, she said.

-In the future, she would like to explore whether allowing study subjects to voluntarily opt to join either a fasting or calorie restriction group might influence study results.
+She would like to explore whether allowing study subjects to voluntarily opt to join either a fasting or calorie-restriction group might influence study results.

 'Not one diet fits everyone'

-All in all, the new study showed that alternate-day fasting may be difficult to follow, but can be effective in reducing obesity, said Valter Longo, a professor at the University of Southern California and director of the university's Longevity Institute.
+All in all, the new study showed that alternate-day fasting may be difficult to follow but can be effective in reducing obesity, said Valter Longo, a professor at the University of Southern California and director of the university's Longevity Institute.
 He was not involved in the study.

 However, "because it requires a major effort every other day, it is unlikely to be applicable to the great majority of the obese population, particularly in the absence of the close monitoring carried out in the clinical study," Longo said.

-For overweight or obese adults who might be interested in alternate-day fasting as a weight loss approach, Varady advised to take the time to really determine whether it is the best option.
+For overweight or obese adults who might be interested in alternate-day fasting as a weight loss approach, Varady advised taking the time to really determine whether it is the best option.

 "Alternate-day fasting doesn't seem to work very well in people who are frequent snackers.
 People who need to eat every two hours, they don't tend to fare well on this diet, whereas people that just naturally tend to go a long period of time without eating, like four to five hours ... those people actually tend to do much better," Varady said.